alextoderita/html-parser/README.md

-#Python parser handling this task:
+# A python parser handling this task:

 Using git.html file, create and share a script to parse this html and generate a list containing repositories which haven’t been updated for last 30 days,